Dancing Out For a Voice: ASD

 We will first need to systematically review the literature surrounding the use of exergames for children diagnosed with ASD and produce a report detailing this.
 Completed: pre-print freely available.

 Using the data from the systematic review we will devise an informative project proposal.
-Currently finalising.
+Completed: 15/06/21.

 We will then hold a small consultation with experts in the field, parents of children diagnosed with ASD, and autistic individuals to discuss and refine our project.
-Please contact me if you would be interested in partaking in the consultation.
+Completed: please see the outcomes document.